• Skip to primary navigation

 Instructions

-• Place the chopped rhubarb, candied ginger, honey and a teaspoon of water in a saucepan over a medium-low heat.
+• Place the chopped rhubarb, candied ginger, honey and a tablespoon of water in a saucepan over a medium-low heat.
 Cook uncovered to help keep the rhubarb's bright colour.

-• Stir occasionally until the rhubarb softens after about 15 minutes, then leave to cool.
+• Stir occasionally until the rhubarb softens after about 15 minutes.
+Set aside to cool with the lid on.

 Taste the compote to check on your preferred sweetness - if it needs a little more honey, swirl over a little more on top just before serving.